clobrano/raffaello/README.md

 ![example001](./examples/raffaello001.png)

 * Highlight of multiple texts.
-Here you can see that spaces in the text are not allowed.
+Here you can see that spaces in the "text part" are not allowed.
 Use \s instead.

         $ ifconfig eno1 | raffaello --request="RX\spackets=>green TX\spackets=>red"